 Skip to main content Skip to search

 Most students who major in biology pursue graduate-level studies in health sciences, where competition is intense.
-Yeshiva College students traditionally have a high acceptance rate to graduate and professional schools, with most going on to the graduate school of their choice.
+Yeshiva College students have an exceptionally high acceptance rate to graduate and professional schools, with most going on to the graduate school of their choice.

 Mission Statement

-The mission of the Department of Biology is for undergraduates majoring in biology to be prepared and qualified to pursue advanced studies in the biomedical sciences as related to human health care and/or pursue employment in various biology-related fields.
-These milestones will be achieved by providing courses covering a wide spectrum of sub-disciplines within biology, so as to provide students majoring in biology with a comprehensive background in the principles of modern biology and hands-on skills in using laboratory instrumentation.
+The mission of the Department of Biology is to prepare students for advanced studies in the biomedical sciences, particularly as related to human health care, and/or to pursue employment in various biology-related fields.
+This is achieved by providing lecture and laboratory courses covering a spectrum of sub-disciplines within biology, providing majors with a comprehensive background in the principles of biology and hands-on skills in modern laboratory instrumentation, equipment, and procedures.

-• To understand the main principles of modern biology, with an emphasis on the biomedical sciences.
+1. Biology majors will be able to understand the main principles of biology, with an emphasis on the biomedical sciences.

-• To successfully apply skills in modern laboratory techniques and knowledge of the scientific method to analyze scientific problems and to create their own scientific investigations.
+2. Biology majors will be able to apply skills in laboratory techniques and knowledge of the scientific method to analyze scientific problems and to create their own scientific investigations.

 Program Information